arcus-azure/arcus.scripting/docs/preview/03-Features/powershell/azure-integration-account.md

 -ResourceGroupName 'my-resource-group' `
 -Name 'my-integration-account' `
 -AssembliesFolder "C:\Assemblies"
-# Uploading assembly 'MyFirstAssembly.dll' into the Azure Integration Account 'my-integration-account'
 # Assembly 'MyFirstAssembly.dll' has been uploaded into the Azure Integration Account 'my-integration-account'
-# ----------
-# Uploading assembly 'MySecondAssembly.dll' into the Azure Integration Account 'my-integration-account'
 # Assembly 'MySecondAssembly.dll' has been uploaded into the Azure Integration Account 'my-integration-account'
-# ----------
 ```

 Uploading *all assemblies* located in a specific folder into an Integration Account and set add a prefix to the name of the assemblies.